 Heavy-weight plied yarn cotton duck cloth, loosely woven in balanced construction.
 Originally used with cider presses.

 Polyester duck is usually plain weave fabric made from spun polyester yarns.
 Polyester is a man made fiber, and it’s available in staple (spun) or Filament yarns.

 This is a cotton (or sometimes cotton/polyester blended) plain weave fabric, with a high density of threads and generally available in width up to 144″, in weights 3 to 5 oz/square yard, in natural & colors.

 Also known as Flax fabric, produced from the yarn made from the flax plant.
 Linen is preferred by some artists due to its body and its uneven surface texture.
 The word “Linen” today generically refers to all bed/bath textiles (not made from Flax fiber).

-Canvas that has been primed & stretched on to a wooden frame.
+Canvas weight fabric that has been primed and stretched on to a wooden frame.
 These come in various sizes.
 This is now ready for the artist.
 A lot of more experienced painters prefer to prime and/or stretch their own canvas.
 All our primed artist canvas fabrics are excellent for stretching.

 |#12 duck cloth||11.80||11.50|